 - Putting gambling above everything else.

-- Becoming aggressive or erratic in a situation of stress (whether financial or otherwise).
+- Becoming aggressive or erratic in situations of stress (whether financial or otherwise).

-Compulsive gamblers often fail to stop when they’re on a losing streak and will do almost anything to continue gambling, even when the odds might not be in their favor.
+Compulsive gamblers often fail to stop when they’re on a losing streak and will do almost anything to continue gambling, even when the odds are heavily stacked against them.